allenJynRoyston/emailgenerator/README.md

 ```

 ## SUPER IMPORTANT
 This webapp is still very early in development and has only been tested to work on Windows 10 on Chrome.
-There might be issues using other development platforms.
+There might be graphical gliches or other issues using other development platforms such as MacOS.
 In addition, you'll need the [cache killer](https://chrome.google.com/webstore/detail/classic-cache-killer/kkmknnnjliniefekpicbaaobdnjjikfp) plugin for everything to work correctly.
-Please install and turn it on before using the app.
+Please install and turn it on before starting the app.